danielq1985/si_expansion_public/README.md

 How many zip codes are being serviced?
 ![alt_text](/notebook_pics/zip_count.jpg)

-What are the total frequencies of each zip code?
+Total frequencies for each zip code

+Total dollars spent for each zip code

 Rank each zip based on Frequency and Monetary values.